PVieira04/CI-project-1/README.md

 # Master Math

+The live website can be accessed via this [link](https://pvieira04.github.io/CI-project-1/)

+## User Experience (UX)

 Master Math is a site that exposes users to the existence of a mathematics home tutor in London, UK.
 The site will be targeted toward parents who wish to employ the services of a home tutor to help improve their child's mathematics.
 Master Math will be useful to parents because it will outline the tutor's unique method of teaching, show them how to go about employing the tutor's services, and provide information on where to find the best resources for studying.

-## User Experience (UX)

 ### User Story - New Customer